 Students who take summer courses during the first part of their BA studies, but do not need any more ECTS to complete the first half of the BA may request that these credits be counted towards the ECTS they are required to complete on the elective component of the BA.
 It is, however, not possible to save and transfer ECTS to the MA degree programme.
+Credit from Nordkurs courses can only be counted towards BA studies, not the MA degree.

 MA students, who have also completed their BA degree at the University of the Faroe Islands, can take 60 ECTS abroad and/or at one of the University's other departments.
-MA students who have a BA degree from another university can complete 30 ECTS outside the Department.
+MA students who have a BA degree from another university can complete 30 ECTS outside the Faculty.

-Students taking Faroese as a minor subject may have up to 25 ECTS credited by transfer, but only up to 15 ECTS at BA level and only up to 10 ECTS at MA level and said 10 ECTS cannot be reused from a different degree.
+Students taking Faroese as a minor subject may have up to 10 ECTS credited by transfer at BA level, but no credit can be transferred at MA level.